Sensory Loss in Older People

 As a facility:

-• Install assistive-listening devices to enable the person to contact people in an emergency.
+• Install assistive listening devices to enable the person to contact help in an emergency.

 senior woman is having glasses fitted to help with visions loss or difficulties

-• Use everyday language - don’t avoid words such as ‘look’ and ‘see’ in fear of causing offence
+• Use everyday language - don’t avoid words such as ‘look’ and ‘see’ because you fear offending the person.

-• If you are moving around a room or about to leave, make sure to let the person know
+• If you are moving around a room or are about to leave, make sure to let the person know.

-• Help or instruct a resident when eating, for example, let them know where food is placed on their plate and what its temperature is
+• Help or instruct a person when eating, for example, let them know where food is placed on their plate and its temperature.

-• If you move something in a resident’s room, make sure to let them know
+• If you move something in a person's room, make sure to let them know.

-• If a person requests your assistance in walking, let them take your arm and guide them by walking slowly, while removing or describing obstacles in their path.
+• If a person requests your assistance in walking, let them take your arm and then guide them by walking slowly while removing or describing obstacles in their path.

 old man with oral sense loss is cooking in the kitchen with lady

-This not only impairs the enjoyment of eating, but can also reduce the person's ability to sense certain dangers (e.g. being unable to smell smoke from a fire) (MedlinePlus 2020).
+This not only impairs the enjoyment of eating but can also reduce the person's ability to sense certain dangers (e.g. being unable to smell smoke from a fire) (MedlinePlus 2022).

 • Implement safety devices (e.g. gas detectors).